San Bruno Mountain: History

 The earliest Spanish explorers on the San Francisco peninsula found the north end occupied by Ramaytush-speaking Ohlone peoples.
 The Yelamu seasonal hamlet of Siplichiquin occupied the southeastern point of the mountain, sheltered from western breezes and facing an oyster-laden cove; the occupants covered their dead with the shells.
 Tested samples from the Siplichiquin shellmound indicate regular and continuous occupation from 3,200 BCE (contemporary with the earliest dynasties of Ancient Egypt; and possibly a Hokan or early Penutian settlement pre-dating the Ohlone) through AD 1800.

 Other prehistoric shell middens (names unrecorded and now unknown) have been unearthed during excavations over the past century - now denominated with CA-SMA numbers 44, 299, and 355.
 These are on the south flank of the mountain where Colma Creek once entered the salt marshes that formerly lined San Francisco Bay.
 All of them are presently considered outlying seasonal encampments for residents of Siplichichiquin and Urebure, and none have been extensively studied.

 Before the gold-rush

 The Portola expedition visited San Francisco Bay in 1769.
 Sergeant Ortega's party of scouts crossed Sweeney Ridge, and are considered the first Europeans to have seen San Bruno Mountain.
-On December 2, 1774, Alta California governor Fernando Rivera y Moncada and four soldiers (possibly with Father Palóu) climbed the mountain and watched the sun rise across the bay.
+On December 2, 1774, Alta California governor Fernando Rivera y Moncada and four soldiers (possibly accompanied by Father Palóu) climbed the mountain and watched the sun rise across the bay.

 The mountain was named by Bruno de Heceta to honor his patron saint, and Sierra de San Bruno appears on the land-map of Rancho Cañada de Guadalupe drawn by Jean Jacques Vioget (presently in the collections of the Bancroft Library, University of California, Berkeley) some time in the 1840s.
 That name was continued in use by the Geological Survey of California in 1865, which described the place as a short range extending from Sierra Point nearly to the Pacific Ocean.